 - Delivery trucks

 Why Truck Accidents Are Complex

 Truck accidents and other commercial vehicle accidents often lead to complicated legal cases for several reasons.
-For example, you may need to call a Montgomery bus accident lawyer if you are in an accident with a city-owned bus like a transit or school bus, because different laws will apply.
+For example, you may need to call a Montgomery bus accident lawyer if you are in an accident with a city-owned bus, like a transit or school bus, because different laws will apply.
 Some other reasons these cases can get complicated fast include:

 - Commercial vehicles are very often much larger and heavier than the passenger vehicles they hit.

-- The injuries are often serious.
+- The injuries are often severe.

 - There are strict laws governing the operation of tractor-trailers and delivery trucks.